-In accordance with the provisions of the Companies Act, 2013, Mr. Gagan Singhal is due to retire by rotation at the ensuring Annual General Meeting and being eligible offers himself for re-appointment.
+In accordance with the provisions of Section 152 of the Act and the Company's Articles of Association, Mr. Amit Agrawal, Director retires by rotation at the forthcoming Annual General Meeting and, being eligible offers himself for re appointment.
+The Board recommends his re-appointment for the consideration of the Members of the Company at the forthcoming Annual General Meeting.